BackofenLab/CLIPcontext/README.md

 ```

 This command extracts a list of prominent transcript IDs from the given --gtf file.
 Setting --strict leads to a more strict selection, accepting only transcripts with TSL of 1-5.
-Setting -add-infos adds additional information to the output file, which then becomes a tabular file storing for each transcript ID: gene ID, gene name, gene biotype, transcript biotype, transcript length, number of transcript exons, transcript support level.
+Setting --add-infos adds additional information to the output file, which then becomes a tabular file storing for each transcript ID: gene ID, gene name, gene biotype, transcript ID, transcript biotype, transcript length, number of transcript exons, transcript support level.
 See clipcontext lst -h for available arguments.

 ```